JonasSchaub/ART2a-Clustering-for-Java/README.md

 ## Description
 Implementation of the ART 2-A count and bit fingerprint clustering algorithm in Java for fast, stable unsupervised clustering for open categorical problems in double or single machine precision.
+ART stands for adaptive resonance theory and represents a family of neural models.
+ART 2-A is a special form of ART that enables rapid convergence in clustering.
+ART is able to adapt to changing environments.
+For clustering, this means that after each assignment of an input to a cluster, the model adapts the cluster to the new input.

 ## Contents of this repository
 ### Sources